salbalkus/CausalTables.jl/paper/paper.md

 # Summary

-Estimating the strength of causal relationships between variables is an important problem across many scientific disciplines. `CausalTables.jl` provides tools to (1) easily store and process tabular data endowed with causal structure, (2) simulate data from causal models for experimental testing, and (3) compute ground-truth estimates of causal parameters.
-Together, these functionalities expand the Julia ecosystem by supporting the development and experimental assessment of new statistical causal inference methods in Julia.
+Estimating the strength of causal relationships between treatment and response variables is an important problem across many scientific disciplines. `CausalTables.jl` is a Julia package that helps statisticians and applied scientists create, manipulate, and simulate datasets labeled with relevant causal structure.
+Together, its functionalities expand the Julia ecosystem by supporting the development and experimental assessment of new statistical causal inference methods in Julia.

 # Statement of need